 Calvin Luther Martin holds a B.A. degree in biology and Ph.D. in history (the latter from the University of California at Santa Barbara).
-For most of his career he was a professor of history at Rutgers University (New Brunswick, NJ), specializing in Native American Philosophy and the Philosophy of History.
+For 20 years he was a professor of history at Rutgers University (New Brunswick, NJ), specializing in Native American Philosophy and the Philosophy of History.

 Martin has won the American Historical Association’s coveted Beveridge Award for the “best book of the year in American history” (1979), and has won the Anne Izard Storyteller’s Choice Award (2000).
 He has been a Guggenheim Fellow, a National Endowment for the Humanities Senior Fellow, as well as a fellow of the American Academy of Learned Societies, the Henry E. Huntington Library (Calif.), the Newberry Library (Chicago), and the Canadian Embassy.

-Martin has been a visiting professor at Dartmouth College and Queen’s University (Canada), and for two years was the Distinguished Visiting Scholar in the Humanities at Hartwick College (NY).
+Martin has been a visiting professor at Dartmouth College (NH), Queen’s University (Canada), the Alaska Native Moravian Seminary (Bethel), and the Distinguished Visiting Scholar in the Humanities at Hartwick College (NY).

 Shortly before retiring from Rutgers University (one can stand central NJ for only so long, after all), he lived for a summer on the Navajo reservation and, later, lived for two years with Yup’ik Eskimos in Alaska.

-He presently lives in the Village of Malone—on the northern boundary of the Adirondack Park (six million acres of “forever wild”) in NYS—with a 17 lb cedarstrip Rushton canoe, a paddle, and a wife named after a boat.
+He lives in the Village of Malone on the northern flank of the Adirondack Park (six million acres of “forever wild”), with a 17 lb cedarstrip Rushton, a paddle, and a wife named—ah!—after a boat.

 “By the side of the river he trotted as one trots, when very small, by the side of a man who holds one spellbound by exciting stories; and when tired at last, he sat on the bank, while the river still chattered on to him, a babbling procession of the best stories in the world, sent from the heart of the earth to be told at last to the insatiable sea.”